 Deferred inflows are the acquisition of net position by the University that are applicable to a future reporting period.
-At June 30, 2017, the University's deferred inflows of resources were comprised of credits realized on an OCIA lease restructure and deferred inflows related to pensions.
+At June 30, 2018, the University's deferred inflows of resources were comprised of credits realized on an OCIA lease restructure and deferred inflows related to pensions, and deferred inflows related to other post employment benefits.